saveoursecrets/sdk/README.md

 A distributed, encrypted database with a focus on security, integrity and redundancy.

-Stores our secrets such as passwords, GPG keys and SSH keys using 256 bit AES-GCM encryption with support for recovery using multi-party ECDSA signatures.
+Used to store private secrets such as account passwords, notes, certificates and encryption keys.

+## Repository

 * `android`: Sources for the Android build.
 * `browser`: React web application for the browser.